AngleProtocol/angle-docs/resources/analytics.md

 ## Angle Community Dune Dashboards

-Some community members have also built dedicated Dune dashboards about Angle.
-You can find complementary information about what is going on in the protocol.
-However, note that some data might be inaccurate or outdated, and you should always make sure to double-check the information.
+Some community members have built [dedicated Dune dashboards](https://dune.com/SebVentures/Angle-Dashboard) about Angle where you can find complementary information about what is going on in the protocol.

-Some of the Angle related Dune dashboards have been grouped in one [Angle Main Dashboard](https://dune.com/tuta/angle-master-dashboard).

-If you build an Angle dashboard yourself, drop a message on Discord and we will add it there.
+If you build an Angle dashboard yourself, drop a message on Discord and we will list it here.